 Viewing top keys

-Identify problematic "hot keys" by viewing the top keys.
-For dedicated memcache, the memcache page displays a list of the 20 top keys by MCU over the past hour.
+For dedicated memcache, the memcache page displays a list of the 20 top keys by MCU over the past hour, which can be useful for identifying problematic "hot keys".
 The list is created by sampling API calls; only the most frequently accessed keys are tracked.
 Although the viewer displays 20 keys, more may have been tracked.
-The list gives each key's relative operation count as a percentage of all memcache traffic.
+The list gives each key's relative operation count as a percentage of all memcache traffic to the shard that stores that key (note that each key is stored in at most one shard).
 If an application is a heavy user of memcache and some keys are used very often, the display may include warning indicators.

 For tips on distributing load across the keyspace, refer to the article Best Practices for App Engine Memcache.